COVID-19: Vaccines, Testing, and Treatment

-Disorders involving a child’s inguinal (groin) and scrotal area are frequent and the most common condition treated by the pediatric surgeons at Children’s Hospital of Pittsburgh of UPMC.
+Disorders involving a child’s inguinal (groin) and scrotal area are frequent and the most common condition treated by the pediatric surgeons at UPMC Children's Hospital of Pittsburgh.
 The array of inguinal and scrotal disorders includes hernia, hydrocele, undescended testis, torsion of the testis or appendix testis, and rarely testicular tumors.

 While inguinal and scrotal disorders are common, each disorder has unique attributes and treatment.

 The inguinal hernia is the most prevalent of all inguinal and scrotal disorders.
 In short, a hernia is a sac of tissue that protrudes through the abdominal lining.
 Usually, the sac closes and disappears before birth.
 But in about 20 percent of infants, the sac does not close and pushes through the lower abdominal muscles.
 This sac is typically filled with fluid or tissue.